brittneypostma/devDocs/src/routes/blog/posts/jr2sr.md

 ### Module Bundlers

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Module bundlers are used to bundle all of your JavaScript files into a single file that can be executed in the browser.
 Popular bundlers are **Webpack**, **Rollup**, and **Parcel**.
 Webpack is widely used and is apart of Create React App already.
 It requires the user to configure and setup the files and allows for customization.
 Parcel has come out with a zero configuration version that takes care of the setup.
 Rollup is known for being really good at **tree shaking**, throwing out code that isn't needed.
+Here is a good resource on [tree shaking](https://developers.google.com/web/fundamentals/performance/optimizing-javascript/tree-shaking/).

 ### Webpack